TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/DeclarationFile/Index.rst

 Deprecated Configuration
 ========================

-The following fields are deprecated or have been removed.
-They have no effect in the latest TYPO3 version.
+The following fields have become deprecated since this TYPO3 version.
+They have no effect any more.

-- dependencies
-- conflicts
-- suggests
-- docPath
-- CGLcompliance
-- CGLcompliance_note
-- private
-- download_password
-- shy
-- loadOrder
-- priority
-- internal
-- modify_tables
-- module
-- lockType
-- TYPO3_version
-- PHP_version
-- uploadfolder
-- createDirs
+- (No new entries are listed here.
+For formerly deprecated fiels: see older versions of this page).